divine-ray/Servilia/Structure/Generator Snippets.md

 - James' Armaments: A neglected weaponsmith's workshop, built around a shrine of Manael, Goddess of War.
 - The Broken Spear II: A shabby elven tavern, entirely managed by cats.
 Its name comes from being a perfect duplicate of The Broken Spear, another inn on the other side of town, from the building itself to its decor and even patrons.
  - The Stormspire: An obelisk of rune-carved stone, engraved with columns of arcane glyphs.
 Each time the spire is struck by lightning, it vanishes for exactly nine hours.
 Each time it returns, some of the glyphs have changed.
- - The House of Deseldo: A large half-timbered theatre, which has one door here and another in Orhyrst, City of the First Light
+ - The House of Deseldo: A large half-timbered theatre, which has one door here and another in [[Orhyrst, City of the First Light]].
  - The Dragon Stables: The original stalls of this huge stone-walled building were each large enough to hold a young dragon.
 They have been divided by wooden frames into horse stalls, which are hired out to merchants, pilgrims, and other travellers.
  - The Stone Dragon: A colossal petrified dragon stands over the street.
 It is said that the dragon will be made flesh again if any descendant of the wizard who imprisoned it passes by without leaving a coin.
  - The Sawmill: A derelict building of brick and slate, filled with complex dwarven machines.
 It is apparent that the building is a sawmill, but no-one has been able to work out how to operate it in many generations.
- - The Marut: An ancient stone colossus of unweathered stone, where local merchants come to make contracts.
+ - The Marut: An ancient cyclopean colossus of unweathered stone, where local merchants come to make contracts.
 It is said that anyone who breaks an oath sworn upon the Marut will be slain before the next dawn.
 # Items
 ## Potions
 ![[Potions]]